 Each year, the awards recognise the best social and financial education projects, this time with a new international category and a new leading role: the transformative power of tools at the service of society

 There is a well-known Chinese proverb that says "give a person a fish and they will eat today; give them a rod, teach them to fish and they will eat the rest of their lives".
 The message is clear: direct assistance generates dependency and is short-sighted, whereas providing tools is useful for empowering those in need so that they can overcome their complex situation permanently.
-This was precisely the message conveyed by the winners, finalists and participants in the latest edition of the CECA Obra Social and Financial Education Awards, award ceremony that was held this past Tuesday at the organisation's head office in Madrid, organised, as in previous years, jointly by CECA and El Confidencial.
+This was precisely the message conveyed by the winners, finalists and participants in the latest edition of the CECA Obra Social and Financial Education Awards, the award ceremony for which was held this past Tuesday at the organisation's head office in Madrid, organised, as in previous years, jointly by CECA and El Confidencial.

 The ceremony was hosted by Juan Carlos López, Head of Sustainability and Stakeholder Relations at CECA, and Elena Hita, a contributor to this media outlet, and featured Carlos Sánchez, Deputy Director of El Confidencial, and Antonio Romero, Corporate Director of Association Services and Resources at CECA.
 In addition to the award winners and their representatives, the gala brought together the members of the jury, made up of experts from the Ministry of Economic Affairs and Digital Transformation, the Bank of Spain, the National Securities Market Commission, Fundación Lealtad, Spainsif, Complutense University of Madrid, Instituto de Salud Carlos III, Funcas and El Confidencial, who had to evaluate a total of 71 nominations.